Ilhasoft/voices-of-youth/docs/users/source/project.rst

 Project
 =======

-The project is the entry point.
+In the :ref:`voy`, the project is the entry point.

 When create a new project, you can see these fields:
     * name - The name of the project;